 And from this was born the New Investor’s Toolkit.
 The idea is to bring together in one place a number of free and low cost resources that new (and even not so new) investors can turn to to gain a better understanding of mutual fund investing.
-The Toolkit is broken into 4 sections: Articles, books, websites, and blogs.
+The Toolkit is broken into four sections: articles, books, websites, and tools.
 I hope these materials prove helpful to you.

-- 31-Day Money Challenge: I’ll start with a series I put together on personal finance and investing.
+- 31-Day Money Challenge: This is a series I put together on personal finance and investing.
 These podcasts cover all aspects of money.
 The section on investing begins with Podcast 23.

 - The Three Principles of Investing: This very short article is a basic introduction into the rationale behind asset allocation.
 In addition, I’ve written a more comprehensive series of articles on asset allocation.

-As a starting point, these three books will give you a great introduction into mutual fund investing:
+As a starting point, these three books will give you a great introduction to mutual fund investing:

 - Investopedia: This is a great general resource on investing.
-It also has a series of Tutorials on investing basics.
+It also has a series of basic investing tutorials.

 - MoneyChimp: This site provides good articles on index funds, reading financial reports, asset allocation, and so on.